 Claudine attentively prepared some nourishing food for the children and her mother.
 She had brought in her basket, eggs, bread, and a little wine.
 Madame Weimar, refreshed by her supper, but fatigued by her journey, desired to retire to rest.
-Two beds had been prepared in the adjoining apartment, in one of these Claudine placed her mother, and the two children in the other.
-A mattress on the floor served for Maurice.
-"But, Claudine," said Madame, "I do not like to sleep alone."-"I know it, mother, and I mean to sleep with you."-"Good night then, my child, I feel very com-"Good night then, my child, I feel very com-"Good night then, my child, I feel very com-"

-fortable this evening," and in a few minutes she was asleep.
+Two beds had been prepared in the adjoining apartment: in one of these Claudine placed her mother, and the two children in the other.
+A mattrass on the floor served for Maurice.
+"But, Claudine," said Madame, "I do not like to sleep alone."-"I know it, mother, and I mean to sleep with you."-"Good night, then, my child, I feel very comfortable this evening," and in a few minutes she was asleep.
 The three little ones, charmed with the novelty of their situation, slept sweetly, and Claudine found herself the only one awake in her humble cabin.

 The desolation of her present state, the remembrance of her past happiness, were only too bitterly felt by Claudine.
-But she also felt that it is neither wise nor virtuous to yield to regrets which only serve to weaken mind and body, and thus prevent any efforts to soften the ills endured.
+But she also felt that it is neither wise nor virtuous to yield to regrets, which only serve to weaken mind and body, and thus prevent any efforts to soften the ills endured.
 She knew that it is better to act than to lament, and as it was not yet very late, she instantly began her arrangements.
 She commenced by taking a survey of her new abode.
 It was composed of four pieces, all on the ground floor: the room in which she was seated, which she proposed to render the common family room; the chamber at its side, and two small apartments at the back, one neat enough to be converted into a chamber for Maurice, the other to serve as a place for wood and stores.